NeoYo/sync-query/README.md

   ❄️

-  Use the React higher-order component to synchronize the React State and routing parameters
+  Use the React higher-order component to store the React State in URL query (routing parameters)
 </div>

 <hr />